About This Library

 6. Browse by event history: use Events to inspect each LLVM Developers' Meeting edition.

-7. Open detail pages: talk and paper pages include abstracts (or full blog content), structured fields, and source links.
+7. Open detail pages: talk and paper pages include abstracts (or full blog content), structured fields, source links, and for talks, referenced papers, referenced talks, and external reference links when available.

 8. Share reproducible views: active filters and searches are encoded in the URL so links preserve context.